Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The drivers cost just €50 per hour for a minimum of 4 hours and can take groups of up to 6 (the price remains the same no matter how many people).

-Having a driver not only makes sure that all members of your group can sample as much Prosecco as possible, but they will also help you plan your trip in advance by explaining your winery and restaurant options, as well as helping you book your tastings ahead of time.
+Having a driver not only makes sure that all members of your group can sample as much Prosecco as possible, but they will also help you plan your trip in advance by explaining your winery and restaurant options.
+They can also help you book your Prosecco wine tastings ahead of time.

 Step 5: Visit Prosecco Wineries